 Tooth fungi are mushrooms that produces their spores on spine-like teeth rather than gills.
-We grow two from the genus Hericium that grow on beech trees.
+We grow two from the genus Hericium that grow on beech trees, Lion’s Mane and Coral Tooth.
 These mushrooms are thought to be very rare in the UK and Europe and should not be collected from the wild.

 Lion’s Mane, White Cloud